What I did in Week 02

 Parametric ideas

-In a parametric kit, a single slot size parameter defines all joints, making it easier to adapt to different materials and kerf.
+Parametric design: changing one parameter value updates the whole model.
+A single slot size defines all joints, making it easy to adapt to different materials and kerf.

 2D to 3D transitions